Reconnection

 Project Overview

 Reconnection is a D&D-inspired turn-based fighting game built in Unreal Engine, combining tactical combat with beautiful visuals and dynamic narrative choices.
-As Lead Programmer, I architected the entire combat system in C++, implementing dice-roll mechanics, stat-based calculations, and AI decision-making that brings tabletop RPG combat to life.
+As Lead Engineer, I architected the entire combat system in C++, implementing dice-roll mechanics, stat-based calculations, and AI decision-making that brings tabletop RPG combat to life.

 Technical Highlights